 Tilt-shift on APS-C

 Updated September 15, 2018

 If you shoot landscape or architecture, you know that tilt-shift is an important and useful tool.
 In the digital world, you can correct verticals in post.
-Some have argued that this makes tilt-shift lenses irrelevant.
-I disagree.
-You can correct verticals with software, but this involves compromises because you are cropping your images.
-It's one thing to crop a 42 MP image, but the Fuji X-T2 is a 24 MP sensor.
-For the kind of printing I like to do, I need all those pixels.
+Some photographers think this makes tilt-shift lenses irrelevant.
+I prefer to get it right in the camera, and that means having shift capabilities.
+I also don't want to lose the resolution that you have to give away to correct verticals in post.
 As for tilt, you can’t change where the plane of focus is in your image in post (not yet anyway).
 Focus stacking is another tool that has become available in the digital era.
-But focus stacking doesn’t replace precisely locating the area in focus with a tilt-able lens.
+But focus stacking isn't a substitute for precisely locating the area in focus with a tilt-able lens.

 Dominion Square Building in sunlight, Montreal, OM 100/2.8, 8mm rise